jorgebucaran/hyperapp/README.md

 Hyperapp is a JavaScript micro-framework for building web applications.

-* **Minimal** — We have aggressively minimized the concepts you need to understand while remaining on par with what other frameworks can do.
+* **Minimal** — We have aggressively minimized the concepts you need to understand to become productive while remaining on par with what other frameworks can do.
 * **Pragmatic** — Hyperapp holds firm on the functional programming front when managing your state, but takes a pragmatic approach to allowing for side effects, asynchronous actions, and DOM manipulations.
 * **Standalone** — Do more with less.
 Hyperapp combines state management with a virtual DOM engine that supports keyed updates & lifecycle events — all with no dependencies.